MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 ## How do I disable tenant-level analytics?

 Follow these steps to disable the tenant-level analytics preview feature.

-You must be an administrator.
+The following admin roles are required:

+- Global administrator
+- Service administrator
+- Delegated admin

+Environment admins are not able to do these steps.

 > [!IMPORTANT]
 > When you disable the tenant-level analytics preview feature, note the following: